Pauline Bourdon Sansus: 2025 Women’s Rugby World Cup

+2026 Women's Six Nations Championship

+She played for France in five games during the 2026 Women's Six Nations Championship competition.
+She ended the competition withed three tries, with the most six try assists (6), a 97% pass accuracy rate and carried further (255 metres) than any other scrum-half in the competition.
+She was nominated for Guinness Player of the Championship, losing to Aoife Wafer.

+She was appointed captain of the French team for the 2026 WXV Global Series WXV1 competition, replacing Manae Feleu, who was unavailable for two months while she focused on her medicine studies.

 Personal life

 After announcing their engagement in 2021 she married fellow rugby player Laure Sansus in August 2023.
-A complication to their relationship prior to Sansus' retirement from the game that both of them competed for the same position as scrum halves on the French national team.
+A complication to their relationship prior to Sansus' retirement from the game was that both of them competed for the same position as scrum halves on the French national team.

 On 29 July 2025 Sansus gave birth to their son Arthur.

 She appeared in the 2024 short film Notre Diversité, Notre Force (Our Diversity, Our Strength), which addresses the subject of homosexuality in rugby.